HeyItsJun/tarot-glossary/README.md

 Personal project.
 Local glossary for all cards in a standard tarot deck.

-Status: almost finished (needs polishing).
+Status: temporarily finished (needs polishing).